ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The JWS MUST NOT have a MAC-based algorithm in its "alg" field
 * The JWS Protected Header MUST include the following fields:
   * "alg"
-  * "jwk" (only for requests to new-reg and revoke-cert resources)
+  * "jwk" (only for requests to new-account and revoke-cert resources)
   * "kid" (for all other requests).
   * "nonce" (defined below)
   * "url" (defined below)